autogluon/autogluon/docs/tutorials/multimodal/object_detection/detection_load_predictor.md

 ```

 We'll use the predictor we finetuned in previous tutorial :ref:`sec_automm_detection_fast_finetune_coco`.
-Note that you should have a different path.
+Note that you should have a different `load_path`.
 For test, we still use VOC2007 test set in COCO format.

 ```python
 load_path = "./AutogluonModels/ag-20221104_185342"